langiam/Book-Search-Engine/README.md

 ## Testing

-Testomg can be done in GraphQL Studio
+Testing can be done in GraphQL Studio

 ## Contact